billyrigdon/RigdonOS/README.md

 &nbsp;

-### Clone the repo onto your local machine and navigate into the project:
+#### Clone the repo onto your local machine and navigate into the project:

     git clone https://github.com/billyrigdon/RigdonOS.git
     cd RigdonOS

 &nbsp;

-### Create .env file with port number you'd like or rename example.env to use the default port
+#### Create .env file with port number you'd like or rename example.env to use the default port

     mv ./backend/example.env ./backend/.env

 &nbsp;

-#### Once the application is built and running, you can open a web browser and navigate to the web GUI using your server address and port number specified in the previous step.
+###### Once the application is built and running, you can open a web browser and navigate to the web GUI using your server address and port number specified in the previous step.

-&nbsp;

-#### If building locally with the default port, the address would be http://127.0.0.1:1313
+###### If building locally with the default port, the address would be http://127.0.0.1:1313

 &nbsp;